top of page

 and wooded trails for hiking.

-• Our grounds feature an enchanting Labyrinth—where you can walk, meditate, and take time for introspection
+• The grounds feature an enchanting Labyrinth—where you can walk, meditate, and take time for introspection

-• We’re a short ride from Bradley International Airport, and 15 minutes from Union Station, Hartford's Train and Bus Station.
+• It's a short ride from Bradley International Airport, and 15 minutes from Union Station, Hartford's Train and Bus Station.

-Our main campus is located at 303 Tunxis Road named after the Tunxis village indigenous to our grounds.
-Please see below for our land acknowledgment.
+The Holy Family campus is located at 303 Tunxis Road named after the Tunxis village indigenous to our grounds.
+Please see below for a land acknowledgment.
 Here are a few important things to note:

 • We aren't a religious organization